 The California Sustainable Groundwater Management Act (SGMA) was signed into law in September 2014.
-After years of drought and declining water levels statewide, and the corresponding negative effects that go along with it, SGMA was enacted to allow local and regional agencies to develop and implement sustainable groundwater plans (GSPs) with the State as the backstop, should it prove necessary, to adopt an interim groundwater management plan.
+After years of drought and declining water levels statewide, and the corresponding negative effects that go along with it, SGMA was enacted to allow local and regional agencies to develop and implement sustainable groundwater plans (GSPs) with the State as the backstop, to adopt an interim groundwater management plan.